akeneo/pim-helpcenter/content/updates/2020-11/6-Meet-the-new-yes-no-attribute.md

 ## Better filter with the Yes/No attribute
 ::: meta-data type="Improvement" features="Productivity" available="late November"

 Two new operators are now available when filtering on Yes/No attributes in your product grid and rules engine: `is empty` and `is not empty`.
-Those new filters we help you gain in productivity and be even more efficient when looking for specific products and product models.
+Those new filters help you gain in productivity and be even more efficient when looking for specific products and product models.

 ![New is empty and is not empty filters on the Yes/No attributes](../img/is-empty-is-not-empty-filters.png)

 The first one, `is empty`, allows you to search for products and product models that have Yes/No attribute with no value selected.
-The seconde one, `is not empty` allows you to search for the contrary.
+The second one, `is not empty` allows you to search for the contrary.

 ::: more
 [What is an attribute?](../articles/what-is-an-attribute.html)